By Simi Melwani

-- Choose a spot that is your own, that is free from disturbances and carries a good energy.
+- Choose a spot that is your own, that is free from disturbances and carries good energy.
 Your mat is sacred so make sure it is used by you alone and use it for nothing else but your Yoga.

 - You may want to check out some of my collection at Melt Yoga.
 We make mats that are eco-friendly and recyclable.
 The idea behind the brand is for everyone to practice yoga with a clear conscience; with a true sense of dharma and a clean slate of karma.
-You can choose from a variety of colors and designs that reflect your own inner experience of the practice.
+You can choose from a variety of colours and designs that reflect your own inner experience of the practice.

 - I find that mornings are the best, at the crack of dawn if possible.
 But if you are not a morning person, anytime is fine.
-What is important is that you stay tuned and stay practicing.
+What is important is that you stay tuned and stay practising.

 - It does not matter if you are a beginner or advanced.
 Start where you are.
 Don’t limit the experience of your practice with the aim of achievement of an external goal or an advanced pose.
 Let the internal and external alteration happen naturally and in their own time.
 Show up on the mat, stay with your breath and be compassionate with yourself as you discover yourself.